mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - I is incresed via Filter pre Amp Current injection
 - recording times Spike2 ... file contains recording start time absolute, but ziy have to note at which relative time the protocol starts. recorded in pA and mV

-- [NOTE] when using abbreviations e.g. Vm, note what they mean at least somewhere in the metadata
+- NOTE: when using abbreviations e.g. Vm, note what they mean at least somewhere in the metadata

 # 28.06.2019